Encyclopedia of Performing Arts: Personnel and management

 D'Amico conceived of the project and brought it to fruition.
 The theater section was under the direction of Luigi Squarzina; he also did the film section.
 D'Amico's father worked on the drama theatre section, while his brother Mario worked on the music section.
 Gabriele Baldini and later Gian Luigi Rondi were responsible for the cinema section.
 Additional sections were led by others including: classical antiquity by Bruno Gentili, German theater by Paolo Chiarini, Slavic theater by Angelo Maria Ripellino, English theater by Brunacci, French theater by Gian Carlo Roscioni, Iberian theater by Luciana Stegagno Picchio, and Italian theater by Niccolò Gallo, Giulio Cesare Castello, and Caesar Garboli.
 The Chamber music section was under the direction of D'Amico's son, Fedele D'Amico, a musicologist, with Nino Pirrotta, Franco Serpa and Emilia Zanetti as editors.

 Consultants included Sabatino Moscati for Hebrew and Yiddish theater; Dario Puccini for the Iberian language theater; Luigi Salvini for Slavic, Finno-Ugric and Romanian language theater; Giuliano Bertuccioli for Chinese language theater.
 Almost all of the drawings were made by young, recent graduates.
 Some of the illustrations were edited by Helen Poveledo.
 Texts and drafts were reviewed by professors.

 Critical and popular assessments

 Most libraries found it to be an essential component of their reference section.

 The proposed biographies of many lesser figures were not included as the editorial staff were unable to keep up with the publisher's deadline.

-Criticisms of the encyclopedia have included the fact that it was only available in the Italian language, that it was Eurocentric, and that non-European theater and 20th century theater were underrepresented.
+Criticisms of the encyclopedia have included the fact that it was only available in the Italian language, that it was Eurocentric, and that non-European theatre and 20th-century theatre were underrepresented.
 While the encyclopedia was first published in the 1950s, it was based on pre-World War II documentation.
 By the 1970s, the Encyclopedia of Performing Arts was considered out of date.